angulardart-community/ngdart_cli/README.md

 ## Motivation

-[Stagehand](https://pub.dev/packages/stagehand), the tool that many AngularDart developers use to generate a starter, has been discontinued in favor of `dart create`.
+[Stagehand](https://pub.dev/packages/stagehand), the tool that many AngularDart developers use to generate a starter project, has been discontinued in favor of `dart create`.
 However, since `dart create` doesn't have an option for AngularDart projects, developers are left with nothing but [quickstart](https://github.com/googlearchive/quickstart/tree/master) and [angular_cli](https://pub.dev/packages/angular_cli), which are both great options but very outdated.
 Hence, `ngdart` is created to compensate for the lack of tools.

 Also, as a Flutter developer myself, I'm often envious of how many useful tools that the Flutter cli tool provides (such as `flutter clean`).
 Hence, another purpose of `ngdart` is to unify the all the tools developers need to create a brilliant AngularDart project.
 The first step is `ngdart clean`, and more is coming (see [Future Plans](#future-plans)) below)